 Manson preached his own blend of eccentric religious teachings to his acolytes, who called themselves his “Family.”
 He told them a race war between blacks and whites was imminent and would result in great power for the Family.
 Manson said they should instigate the war by killing rich white people and trying to make it look like the work of blacks.

 READ MORE: How Charles Manson Got Under America's Skin

 Roman Polanski (Rosemary’s Baby, Chinatown, The Pianist), was not the cult leader’s intended target.
 Manson, an aspiring musician, chose the Polanski house because he had once unsuccessfully tried to get a recording deal from a producer who used to live there.
 Polanski was out of town at the time of the murders, but his wife and her friends, including coffee heiress Abigail Folger, were shot or stabbed to death.
 Manson stayed out of the Polanski house on the night of the crime and didn’t take part in the LaBianca killings either.
 However, he would later be charged with murder on the grounds he had influenced his followers and masterminded the crimes.

 After initially eluding police suspicion, Manson was arrested only after one of his followers, already in jail on a different charge, started bragging about what had happened.
 Manson’s subsequent trial became a national spectacle, in which he exhibited bizarre and violent behavior.
 In 1971, he was convicted and given the death penalty; however, that sentence became life behind bars when the California Supreme Court overturned the death penalty in 1972.

 Manson has been the subject of numerous movies and books, including the best-seller Helter Skelter (the title is a reference to a Beatles’ song of the same name, through which Manson believed the group was sending secret messages to start a race war).
-Manson remains in a California prison.
+Manson died in prison in 2017.